wendyverdonk93/docs/content/integrations/ecommerce-integrations/zilvercms/_index.md

 description_short: "Easily integrate MultiSafepay payment solutions into your ZilverCMS platform with the free app."
 description: "Easily integrate MultiSafepay payment solutions into your ZilverCMS platform with the free app.
 This app is managed by our partner ZilverCMS.
 For support, please contact [ZilverCMS](https://www.zilvercms.nl/contact) directly.
-If you would like to integrate the MultiSafepay app for ZilverCMS, please email our Integration Team at <integration@multisafepay.com>"
+If you would like to integrate the MultiSafepay app for ZilverCMS, email our Integration Team at <integration@multisafepay.com>"
 layout: 'single'
 faq: "."
 aliases: